walterhiggins/WMPJS/README.md

 Did anything happen?

 The reason nothing happens when you call the *drop()* function is because in this first draft of the function, we only change the boolean value passed in as a parameter.
-Setting the *flying* parameter to *false* has no bearing on the object because we haven't passed the object as a reference.
+Setting the *flying* parameter to *false* has no effect on the object because we haven't passed the object as a reference.
 Instead we've passed the object's *flying* property.
 Let's revisit the *drop()* function this time changing it so that it takes an object instead:

     /js function drop( player ) { player.flying = false; }